-The consolidated interim financial statements of YPF S.A. (hereinafter "YPF") and its controlled companies (hereinafter and all together, the "Group" or the "Company") for the six-month period ended June 30, 2012 are presented in accordance with International Accounting Standard ("IAS") No. 34, "Interim Financial Reporting".
-The adoption of such standard, as well as all the International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") was determined by the Technical Resolution No. 26 (ordered text) issued by Argentine Federation of Professional Councils in Economic Sciences ("FACPCE") and the Regulations of the Argentine Securities Commission ("CNV").
+The consolidated financial statements of YPF S.A. (hereinafter "YPF") and its controlled companies (hereinafter and all together, the "Group" or the "Company") for the year ended December 31, 2012 are presented in accordance with International Financial Reporting Standard ("IFRS").
+The adoption of these standards as issued by the International Accounting Standards Board ("IASB") was determined by the Technical Resolution No. 26 (ordered text) issued by Argentine Federation of Professional Councils in Economic Sciences ("FACPCE") and the Regulations of the Argentine Securities Commission ("CNV").
 Application of IFRS is mandatory for YPF, according to the accounting professional standards and the regulatory standards mentioned above, as from the year beginning on January 1, 2012.
 The effects of the changes originated by the application of IFRS are presented in section 1.b) of this Note.
-As the current interim period is part of the first year in which the Company presents its financial statements under IFRS, the Company does not have a set of financial statements as of the immediately preceding year-end (December 31, 2011) containing all the complementary information required by the mentioned accounting standards.
-Consequently, these interim consolidated financial statements, which are presented in accordance with IAS 34, include information in excess to those required by such standard, so that the reader has available all the information necessary for its proper interpretation.

-The amounts and other information corresponding to the year ended on December 31, 2011 and as of January 1, 2011 (the latter is the date of transition to IFRS) and for the three-month and the six-month periods ended June 30, 2011, are an integral part of the interim consolidated financial statements mentioned above and are intended to be read only in relation to these statements.
+The amounts and other information corresponding to the year ended on December 31, 2011 and as of January 1, 2011 (the latter is the date of transition to IFRS) are an integral part of the consolidated financial statements mentioned above and are intended to be read only in relation to these statements.